padrinobook/padrinobook/02-job-vacancy-application.md

     end

-Let's explain the most interesting parts:
+Let's explain the interesting parts:

 - `spec_helper` - Is a file to load commonly used functions so that they can reused in other specs.
 - `describe block` - This block describes the context for our tests.